-Process simulation is the representation of industrial processes by means of the application of mathematics and first principles (i.e. conservation laws, thermodynamics, transport phenomena and reaction kinetics).
-Steady State models have been widely used in the industry, becoming a common or even more, a required practice.
-Steady state modeling is key for process conceptualization, design and evaluation and it is indeed a mature technology tool.
-However, the steady state is an idealistic definition used by engineers as a representation of “design” conditions which are not always accomplished due to change in raw materials, product specification, change in capacity due to marketing requirements, and the inherent dynamic behaviour of processes.
+Process simulation is the representation of industrial processes by means of the application of mathematics and first principles (i.e., conservation laws, thermodynamics, transport phenomena, and reaction kinetics).
+Steady state simulation models have been widely used in the industry, becoming a common or even more, a required practice.
+Steady state simulation modelling is key for process conceptualization, design, and evaluation and it is indeed a mature technology tool.
+However, the steady state is an idealistic definition used by engineers as a representation of “design” conditions that are not always accomplished due to change in raw materials, product specifications, change in capacity due to marketing requirements, and the inherent dynamic behaviour of processes.

-What is a Dynamic Model?
+What Is a Dynamic Simulation Model?

-Similar to a steady state model, dynamic models are based on first principles that cannot be violated.
+Similar to a steady state simulation model, dynamic simulation models are based on first principles that cannot be violated.
 Conservation laws, phase equilibria, heat and mass transfer, and kinetics are also applied in dynamic models.
-The most significant difference between steady state and dynamic simulation is that steady state assumes that variables are constant with respect to the time.
+The most significant difference between steady state and dynamic simulation is that steady state assumes that variables are constant with respect to time.
 This means that in steady state there is no accumulation in the system so the overall mass and energy input matches its output.
-Conversely, dynamic models take into account the mass and energy rate of accumulation within the system, which allows one to determine the how long it would take to reach a stable condition starting from a specified initial state.
+Conversely, dynamic models take into account the mass and energy rate of accumulation within the system, which allows one to determine how long it would take to reach a stable condition starting from a specified initial state.
 Figure 1, below, represents the simulation scope for steady state and dynamic simulation models.

-Figure 1.
-Comparison of Steady State and Dynamic model scopes
+Figure 1: Comparison of Steady State and Dynamic Model Scopes

 The industrial application of dynamic simulation was limited decades ago, however, with the development in the computing sciences and the improvement of computer processor speeds those limitations have been overcome.
 Now, we can incorporate a high level of detail in modelling and we can also develop fairly large models.
 Some application areas of this technology are:

-- Process design is a task that can be performed by using dynamic simulator.
+Process design is a task that can be performed by using the dynamic simulator.
 Since dynamic models consider equipment holdup, equipment size is required for running simulations.
-In the case of a new design, an initial sizing can be obtained by means of a steady state simulation and then it can be optimized based on its dynamic behaviour.
+In the case of a new design, an initial sizing can be obtained by means of a steady state simulation, and then it can be optimized based on its dynamic behaviour.
 Significant reduction in CAPEX is possible using dynamic simulation in different types of equipment, such as pressure vessels, tanks, control valves, etc.

-- Safety analyses (what-if) can be easily run with dynamic models which allow the determination of unsafe and hazardous conditions during operation.
+Safety analyses (what-if) can be easily run with dynamic models which allow the determination of unsafe and hazardous conditions during operation.
 The impact of equipment malfunction scenarios, such as distillation column overpressure, heat exchanger pipe ruptures, valve leakage, pump failure, indicator drift, and many others can also be studied.

-- Distribution and gathering system piping network studies can be also carried out due to the nature of the “pressure-driven” solver typically implemented in dynamics simulators, which allows a more accurate representation of real processes in which hydraulics and fluid mechanics are of vital importance (Luyben, 2002).
-Flow and fluid velocity estimation, change in production rates, pressure specifications and evaluation of pigging scenarios are some of the features available in this sort of model.
+Distribution and gathering system piping network studies can be also carried out due to the nature of the “pressure-driven” solver typically implemented in dynamics simulators, which allows a more accurate representation of real processes in which hydraulics and fluid mechanics are of vital importance (Luyben, 2002).
+Flow and fluid velocity estimation, changes in production rates, pressure specifications and evaluation of pigging scenarios are some of the features available in this sort of model.

-- Batch and semi-batch processes can only be successfully modelled in dynamic simulators.
+Batch and semi-batch processes can only be successfully modelled in dynamic simulators.
 Examples of these processes are: batch distillation, batch reactors, catalyst regeneration processes, delayed coking process, etc.

-- Process control strategies can be evaluated and compared in order to determine the best, most cost-effective solution.
+Process control strategies can be evaluated and compared in order to determine the best, most cost-effective solution.
 Traditional and advanced process controllers can be easily “pre-tuned” using dynamic simulation models saving hours of expensive steps tests performed in plants.
 A current trend is to test Distributed Control Systems (DCS) using these models.
 Anti-surge controller evaluation on centrifugal compressors is a major area of this application.

 Drain Tank Pressure Evaluation Project

 This simple example involved a dynamic study performed for a Process Ecology client.
 By using dynamic simulation, a process evaluation was completed and a design solution was provided.
 The study consisted of the depressurization of a condensate pipeline into a drain tank as pictured in Figure 2.
 Since the condensate (RVP = 101.3 kPa @ 38.7 °C) initial temperature was 60 °C, as soon as the drain valve opened, an important amount of vapour is expected to be flashed which would increase the Drain Tank pressure.

-Figure 2.
-Practical Example Scheme
+Figure 2: Practical Example Scheme

-Figure 3.
-Drain Tank Pressure Results
+Figure 3: Drain Tank Pressure Results